 It’s prohibited for drones to be used for spying on anyone without their consent and cooperation.

-While the majority of these regulations are oriented towards safety, they are also capable of affecting how someone is allowed to capture any aerial imagery and could be prohibitive of specific properties.
+While most of these regulations are oriented towards safety, they are also capable of affecting how someone is allowed to capture any aerial imagery and could be prohibitive of specific properties.

 Finding a Drone-Friendly Property

-When on the lookout for properties that you can photograph with a drone, there are a few requirements.
+There are a few requirements when on the lookout for properties that you can photograph with a drone.
 First of all, there needs to be an adequate amount of clear space for the drone to be operated safely.
-Second, densely populated regions and urban areas, such as those near main roads, or close to crowded public areas such as parks and schools should not have drones operating within them unless you can maintain a 30-metre perimeter.
+Second, densely populated regions and urban areas, such as those near main roads or close to crowded public areas such as parks and schools, should not have drones operating within them unless you can maintain a 30-metre perimeter.
 Drones are also not permitted in controlled airspace.

 Drones are not difficult to attain.
 It’s quite easy to get your hands on one, but acquiring the legal documentation required to operate it commercially isn’t.
 It’s a challenging and time-consuming process that can take up to a month.
 Most commercial operations regarding drones require a least an SFOC, also known as a Single-Operation Special Flight Operation Certificate.
-This is a document which requires the operator to provide confirmation of sufficient liability insurance, a good knowledge of meteorology, airspace regulations, and at times, even pilot training.
+This document requires the operator to confirm sufficient liability insurance, a good knowledge of meteorology, airspace regulations, and even pilot training.

 A realtor should never consider hiring a drone operator unless they have the required documentation.
-SkySnap, a specialized drone photography Toronto company stresses the importance of the necessary permits and operational safety planning.
-The SFOC is necessary to legally operate a drone with commercial intent.
+SkySnap, a specialized drone photography Toronto company, stresses the importance of the necessary permits and operational safety planning.
+The SFOC is necessary to operate a drone with commercial intent legally.
 Emergency management, risk mitigation, and insurance coverage all have the same amount of implications for the realtor as they do for the operator.